crashoverride777/swifty-receipt-validator/README.md

                   dispatch_async(dispatch_get_main_queue()) { [unowned self] in
                        if let originalTransaction = transaction.originalTransaction {
                              /// Your code to restore product for "originalTransaction.payment.productIdentifier"
-                             /// I usually use delegation here, passing in the originalTransactionId, to unlock the correct product.
+                             /// I usually use delegation here
                        }
                   }
              }